-- who are in the process of writing an independent research paper for a class
+who are in the process of writing an independent research paper for a class

-We encourage all students to stop by and join us Mondays through Thursdays from 12pm until 2pm and speak with our graduate student mentors about the research process.
+We encourage all students to stop by and join us Mondays through Thursdays and speak with our graduate student mentors about the research process.

 Global Cafe mentors 2014-2015